datacraft-dsc/DEPs/4/README.md

 ### Assets

+Assets are represented in Starfish as an abstraction enabling users to work with such Assets wherever they may be located in the Data Ecosystem.

 #### Asset Creation

 Starfish must provide the ability to create data assets, where the creator of the asset may specify